hoprnet/docs-rpch-net/docs/tutorial-extras/Running-an-RPCh-node.md

 To run an RPCh node, first, you must be running a HOPR node.
 You can find the details for this [here.](https://docs.hoprnet.org/node/start-here)

-On the next release: RPCh Beta, an API will be exposed for HOPR nodes to register as entry/exit nodes on the discovery platform.
+Soon, an API will be exposed for HOPR nodes to register as entry/exit nodes on the discovery platform.
 This page will be updated with instructions for this once the eature becomes available.

 ## Incentives for RPCh Node Runners

 Entry/exit nodes must use the HOPR network to send data to each other, which costs HOPR tokens.
 So they are pre-funded with tokens for each relay and given an extra amount as an incentive to operate as an RPCh node.

-This mechanism will only be available to non-HOPR-controlled nodes upon the release of RPCh Beta and, as such, details will be updated with the next release.
+This mechanism will only be available to non-HOPR-controlled nodes at some point within the coming weeks, as such, details will be updated after this transition has been made.